-My name is Daniel Ullom and I’m a folk/roots musician from Seattle, Washington.
-My primary instrument is mandolin, but I also enjoy singing and playing guitar, bass, fiddle and claw-hammer banjo.
-I really like playing bluegrass and old-time music, but as any musician will say, that’s not all I do.
+My name is Daniel Ullom and I’m a musician based out Asheville, NC.
+My primary instrument is mandolin, but I also enjoy singing and playing guitar, bass, and fiddle.
+I mostly focus on bluegrass and old-time music, but as any musician will say, that’s not all I do.
 You can check out my sound on the video and projects pages.

 I grew up in the Yakima Valley in central Washington surrounded by dry foothills and apple orchards.
 Some of my earliest memories involve playing back-up mandolin for my dad during family singing sessions.
-At the age of 11, I started taking lessons from a local musician, which subsequently exposed me to the world of fiddle tunes and folk songs.
+At the age of 11, I started taking lessons from a local musician, who introduced me to the world of fiddle tunes and folk songs.
 I soon began meeting other musicians around Yakima and joined bands playing mandolin, as well as guitar, fiddle, and bass guitar.
-These projects spanned genres from indie-folk to hardcore punk and performed in self-organized house shows and festivals around Eastern Washington.
-When a neighbor discovered that I played mandolin, he invited me over to my first bluegrass jam.
+These projects spanned genres from indie-folk to hardcore punk and we performed in self-organized house shows and festivals around Eastern Washington.
+When I was 16, a neighbor discovered that I played mandolin and invited me over to my first bluegrass party.
+It was a potluck-style picking party, the first of many to come.
 The inclusive and empowering culture surrounding the music instantly hooked me, and I was soon obsessively learning about the history and tradition surrounding bluegrass and old-time music.

 I moved to Seattle to attend the University of Washington, which placed me in the middle of a bustling music scene.
 If I wasn’t having my ears blasted at DIY punk shows, I could find bluegrass jams and national acts playing most other nights of the week.
-I quickly began building a repertoire in American roots music by playing and spending time in the library listening to albums and reading books.
-Since then, most of my time has been spent touring with bluegrass bands and teaching lessons in the Seattle area.
+I quickly began building a repertoire in American roots music and eventually found myself playing full-time and teaching lessons.

 If you’d like to know more about me and my music, send me a message at firstname.lastname@example.org